Teen Girl Suffers Burns On 95 Percent Of Her Body Following New Year’s Eve Accident

-A teen girl from Florida suffered third-degree burns all over her body after a freak accident caused a gas can to explode and set her aflame.
+A teen girl from Florida suffered third-degree burns all over her body after a horrible accident caused a gas can to explode and set her aflame.

 The Sun Sentinel reports that 14-year-old Layne Chesney is now in a medically-induced coma after the New Year’s Eve incident, which occurred at a small gathering in Fort Pierce.
 According to the Sentinel, Chesney attempted to reignite a bonfire that had gone out by pouring gasoline on to the still-smoldering embers.